The provost provided an overview of the timeline and process, building off her March presentation to the full board.

-- Renee Cheng, professor, College of Design: Grand Challenges Curriculum Team co-lead (with Carissa Schively Slotterback, associate professor, Humphrey School of Public Affairs)
+- Renee Cheng, associate dean and professor, College of Design: Grand Challenges Curriculum Team co-lead (with Carissa Schively Slotterback, associate professor, Humphrey School of Public Affairs)

-- Al Levine, liaison for special initiatives, Provost's Office: Grand Challenges Research Team co-lead (with Joe Konstan, professor, CSE; and Reuben Harris, professor, CBS)
+- Al Levine, vice provost for faculty and academic affairs: Grand Challenges Research Team co-lead (with Joe Konstan, professor, CSE; and Reuben Harris, professor, CBS)

 - Jakub Tolar, associate professor, Medical School: Supporting Excellence/Rejecting Complacency Team co-lead (with Chris Uggen, professor, CLA)

-- Amelious Whyte, assistant dean, Office of Student Affairs: Reciprocal Engagement Team co-lead (with Liz Lightfoot, professor, CEHD; and Catherine Squires, associate professor, CLA)
+- Amelious Whyte, senior associate vice provost, Office of Student Affairs: Reciprocal Engagement Team co-lead (with Liz Lightfoot, professor, CEHD; and Catherine Squires, associate professor, CLA)